 Sue Taplin, The Open University

-Terry Bamford (1948–2020) was a former Chair of the British Association of Social Workers and active in the field of social work for five decades.
+Terry Bamford (1948–2020) was a former Chair of the British Association of Social Workers and was active in the field of social work for five decades.

 Keith Bilton is a former Chair of the Social Work History Network.

 Social Services Departments: Success or Failure? ~ Terry Bamford